grantbow/fit/docs/FIT.md

     Epic                 Saga                 Mind Map

-The FIT system is powerful because it has few requirements.
+The FIT system is powerful because it has few technical requirements.

-Sorting and listings are useful but often very context sensitive.
-Very elaborate systems that include dashboards, email notifications, mobile apps, integrations, various views, charts, filters and sorting may be useful.
-List management features may also be very context sensitive.
+List management and sorting can be useful.
+Very purpose-suited systems can include dashboards, email notifications, mobile apps, integrations, views, charts, filters and sorting.
+List management features may be very context sensitive.

 For the specific set of issues within the context of programming code a TODO: or BUG: comment has long been used to record issues with code.
-Spreading issues across code files is awkward.
+Spreading issues across code files is awkward, especially when adding screenshot attachments and emailing them around.

 Using paper has advantages.
 Paper doesn't crash.
 Notes can be reorganized easily.
 Some things are more difficult like searching, copying or keeping track